 How it Works

 A New England Solar Hot Water (SHW) or ‘New England Drain Back’ appliance provides environmentally friendly heat for household hot water.
-Although the system initially costs more than conventional water heaters, the fuel it uses—sunshine—is free.
+Although the hot water systems initially costs more than conventional water heaters, the fuel it uses-sunshine-is free.

 On some occasions such as prolonged overcast periods or when your hot water demand is very high, the back-up heater will kick in and ensure that you always have hot water.
 In most homes, the solar collectors will provide about 70 to 90% of your hot water year round with the ‘back-up’ providing the rest.